-As noted earlier, the PEG Report argues for the exclusion of LVHV and CIAC cost components when calculating index-based TFP.
-Given that these variables are statistically significant26 even when the corresponding cost components are excluded from the total cost measure, it would appear that the effects of these variables as drivers of total costs have not been fully eliminated.
+A second important issue relates to the cost measure, in particular the treatment of LVHV and CIAC cost components.
+As noted earlier, the PEG May 2013 Report argues for the exclusion of LVHV and CIAC cost components when calculating index-based TFP.
+Given that at least one of these variables is statistically significant even when the corresponding cost components are excluded from the total cost measure, it would appear that the effects of these variables as drivers of total costs have not been fully eliminated.

-We therefore took the additional step of eliminating any residual effects of the LVHV and CIAC variables from OM&A and capital costs prior to conducting the index-based TFP analysis.27 The resulting firm-specific TFP factors varied from about -5% to +3%.
+We therefore took the additional step of eliminating any residual effects of the LVHV and CIAC variables from OM&A and capital costs prior to conducting the index-based TFP analysis.
+The resulting firm-specific TFP factors varied from about -5.5% to +3.5%.
 The range is not surprising given different operating environments, customer growth rates, and capital cost variation.
-The average was -0.67% (the median was -0.64%).
+The average was -0.84% (the median was -0.73%).